-On separate trays, steam the rutabaga and cauli for around 15 minutes until tender.
+Using a steamer, put the rutabaga and cauli on separate trays, and cook for around 15 minutes until tender.
 Put the rutabaga tray closest to the heat source and be aware that depending on the size of your chunks and florets, you will probably need to remove the cauli before the rutabaga is ready.

 In a large saucepan melt 1 tbsp of the lard and sauté the leek for 3-4 minutes.
 Add the mushrooms to the pan and continue for 4 minutes or so, followed by the brussels for a further 5 minutes.